-LiSteN is a week-long immersion experience on the Navajo Nation.
-Our purpose is to build relationships with community members through active listening and humble posture.
-Our time will include living in tents or sleeping on church floors, learning to make frybread, studying scripture, engaging in local justice and environmental issues, learning Navajo history and language, hearing traditional stories, shearing and butchering sheep, a visit to the Navajo Nation museum and Chaco Canyon, a flea market, mutton tacos, helping out at the chapter house, etc.
+LiSteN is a 10-day immersion experience on the Navajo Nation.
+Our purpose is to build relationships with community members through active listening and a humble posture.
+Our time will include living in tents or sleeping on church floors, learning to make frybread, studying scripture, engaging in local just & environmental issues, learning Navajo history & language, hearing traditional stories, shearing & butchering sheep, a visit to the Navajo Nation Museum and Chaco Canyon, a flea market, mutton tacos, helping out at the chapter house, etc.

 What is Ho‘olohe Pono?